 If you’re looking to get to know the island better and delve into its past, must-visits are the Mykonos Windmills, the ruins at Delos, pedestrianised Little Venice and the Old Harbour.

 Written by Chrissy from Travel Passionate.
-See more Chrissy on Pinterest.
+See more from Chrissy on Pinterest.

 Where Could You Stay In Mykonos

 What Could You Do In Mykonos